 This Mother’s Day you can send your love by making a gift to the Women Of Grace Widows’ Fund.
 The Women Of Grace Widows’ Fund is a joint mission project of the Canton and Watertown Presbyterian Churches dedicated to alleviating the extreme poverty faced by widows in Malawi, Africa.
 The fund seeks to meet acute needs of the widows, such as blankets, clothing, fertilizer, roofing, school and medical fees, and provide opportunity for a brighter future through micro- loans for new businesses.

 Make a gift to The Women Of Grace Widows’ Fund this Mother’s Day in honor or in memory of an important woman in your life and you will be touching the lives of women in Malawi.
 If your gift is received by May 5th, a gift card will be sent informing the recipient of the gift.

-Click the image below to download the Cabin Fever flyer.
+Click the image below to download the Mother's Day Donor Form.